andifalk/secure-oauth2-oidc-workshop/lab6/README.md

 npm i angular-oauth2-oidc --save
 ```

 This will install the latest version of [Manfred Steyer](https://github.com/manfredsteyer)'s OIDC certified OAuth 2.0 / OpenID Connect library for the Angular framework.
+This library already supports the authorization code + PKCE flow.
+It can also either refresh access tokens by using silent refresh hidden frame workaround or use the real refresh tokens.

 Next step is to import the library in your `app.module.ts` in the `imports` array.
 ```typescript